Saber74/saber74/README.md

 - Game Development

 ### More About myself :
-- 🌱 Currently Looking for 2023 internships
+- 🌱 Currently Looking for 2024 new grad jobs
+- 🎮 Just wrapped up my internship at Riot Games working on the Valorant Build And Release team
 - 💬 Ask me about my internships at Faire, Wealthsimple, Playstation and Manulife financial!
 - 🌱 I’m currently looking for Winter 2023 internships!
 - 👯 I’m open to working on new projects and ideas!